linode/docs/docs/platform/api/getting-started-with-the-linode-api-new-manager/index.md

 Only authorized users can add Linodes and make changes to your account, and each request must be authenticated with an access token.

-The easiest way to get a token is through the [beta Linode Manager](https://cloud.linode.com).
+The easiest way to get a token is through the [early access Linode Manager](https://cloud.linode.com).

   {{< note >}}
 If you are building an application which will need to authenticate multiple users (for example, a custom interface to Linode's infrastructure for your organization), you can set up an [OAuth authentication flow](https://developers.linode.com/v4/access) to generate tokens for each user.